twilio/twilio-go/twilio/rest/autopilot/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a ListAssistantParams struct
+Other parameters are passed through a pointer to a ListAssistantParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------
  **PageSize** | **int32** | How many resources to return in each list page.
 The default is 50, and the maximum is 1000.

 ### Return type